Everything we know so far about the new ‘Pokémon Legends: Arceus’ game

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-‘Pokémon Legends: Arceus’: Release date, how to pre-order and what new features to expect
+‘Pokémon Legends: Arceus’: Release date, how to pre-order and have new features been leaked

 The latest launch will feature an open world and new varieties of monsters to catch